ismael-hasan/PokemonBattles/README.md

 The game finishes when all your pokemon are defeated, or if you finish the tournament (to be implemented).

 ## File configuration
-The game uses 2 CSV file for configuration (comma-separated values, [CSV in Spanish wikipedia](https://es.wikipedia.org/wiki/Valores_separados_por_comas)).
+The game uses 2 CSV file for configuration (comma-separated values, see [CSV in Spanish wikipedia](https://es.wikipedia.org/wiki/Valores_separados_por_comas)).
-You can add more pokemons and skill via these files.
+You can add more pokemons and skills via these files.
 Note that all of the skills referenced by the pokemons MUST exist.

 The first one is _resources/PokemonList.csv_:
 ```